 A prognostic model for death

 A multivariable prognostic models have also been built for death as binary outcomes, a competing-risk parsimonious model.
 The discrimination power of this prognostic model has been assessed by time-varying ROC (receiver operator characteristic) type analyses through area under the curve (AUC).
 The latter measures the discrimination power of a particular model - i. e. based on the information of its set of predictors the probability, that is the probability of correctly discriminate between a patient who will die or who will be discharged.
 Moreover, the competing risk model allows time varying ROC (AUC) evaluation which we did at different time points suggested by the centiles of the length of stay distribution.
-(4)(5)
+The theoretical statistical framework and procedure for time-varying circumstances and competing risks is described by Blanche et al 2013(4), and subsequently implemented within a comprehensive “timeROC”(5)package updated in 2022 which we have used for our results.

 Model choice was based on the Akaike information criterion (AIC: the smaller the value, the better the model), used on a similar number of observations in the data.
 Sensitivity analyses on missing data have been conducted; these results are not shown or discussed, as they did not alter the qualitative or quantitative conclusions made based on complete observations.